csc-training/summerschool/application-design/docs/03-collaboration-release.md

 - Do you respond to issues and pull requests?
 - Openness and transparency
 - Document whether/how/where you want to be asked questions
-    - Chat or mailing list
+    - chat or mailing list
 - If the project grows, agree on a decision process for controversial changes

 # Releasing software

 - When software is ready for public releases?
-    - Never (there are always bugs or missing features)
+    - never (there are always bugs or missing features)
-    - From day one (it will never be perfect in any case)
+    - from day one (it will never be perfect in any case)
 - Maybe you want to publish some science before releasing software?
 - Having a citation for software is recommended
 - Documentation and support processes are beneficial